Dorothy Parker: Algonquin Round Table years

 Parker's career took off in 1918 while she was writing theater criticism for Vanity Fair, filling in for the vacationing P. G. Wodehouse.
 At the magazine, she met Robert Benchley, who became a close friend, and Robert E. Sherwood.
 The trio lunched at the Algonquin Hotel almost daily.
 They were founding members of what became known as the Algonquin Round Table.
 Among its members were newspaper columnists Franklin P. Adams and Alexander Woollcott, as well as the editor Harold Ross, the novelist Edna Ferber, the reporter Heywood Broun, and the comedian Harpo Marx.
 Through their publication of her lunchtime remarks and short verses, particularly in Adams' column "The Conning Tower", Parker began developing a national reputation as a wit.

 Even though many found Parker's caustic theater reviews very entertaining, she was dismissed by Vanity Fair on January 11, 1920, after her criticisms had too often offended the playwright–producer David Belasco, the actress Billie Burke, the impresario Florenz Ziegfeld, and others.
-Benchley resigned in protest.
-(Sherwood is sometimes reported to have done so too, but in fact had been fired in December 1919.)
+Benchley, who was also a Vanity Fair columnist, resigned in protest.
+(Sherwood is sometimes reported to have done so too but conflicts between management and staff had been ongoing and he was fired in December 1919.)
 Parker soon started working for Ainslee's Magazine, which had a higher circulation.
 Her poems and short stories were published widely, "not only in upscale places like Vanity Fair (which was happier to publish her than employ her), The Smart Set, and The American Mercury, but also in the popular Ladies' Home Journal, Saturday Evening Post, and Life".

 When Harold Ross founded The New Yorker in 1925, Parker and Benchley were part of a board of editors he established to allay the concerns of his investors.
-Parker's first piece for the magazine was published in its second issue.
+The magazine's first issue was published on February 21, 1925 and Parker wrote drama reviews for the first two issues.
+Her first poem in the New Yorker, "A Certain Lady", appeared in the February 28th issue.
 She became famous for her short, viciously humorous poems, many highlighting ludicrous aspects of her numerous and largely unsuccessful romantic affairs, and others wistfully considering the appeal of suicide.

 The next 15 years were Parker's period of greatest productivity and success.
 In the 1920s alone she published some 300 poems and free verses in Vanity Fair, Vogue, "The Conning Tower" column, and The New Yorker as well as in Life, McCall's and The New Republic.
 Her poem "Song in a Minor Key" was included as part of a candid 1922 interview with N.E.A. writer Josephine Van de Grift.